SamDozer/2D-Tumor-Angiogenesis-Simulation/README.md

 # **2D Tumor Angiogenesis Simulation**

-This repository contains a series of models simulating tumor angiogenesis, including tumor cell diffusion, proliferation, and nutrient irrigation via a vascular network.
-These models aim to study how tumors grow, spread, and receive nutrients from blood vessels, covering various levels of complexity—from simple diffusion models to advanced simulations incorporating dynamic blood vessel growth.
+This repository contains a series of 2D models simulating tumor angiogenesis, focusing on how tumor cells diffuse, proliferate, and interact with a vascular network for nutrient supply.
+The models are implemented on a 2D grid, using simplified mathematical representations of biological processes.
+While the models explore various levels of complexity—ranging from basic diffusion to dynamic blood vessel growth—they remain simplified approximations of real-life tumor behavior and do not aim to be fully 3D or exhaustive in biological realism.

-The models are implemented using Python and Jupyter Notebooks, employing the finite difference method to solve diffusion and proliferation equations.
-Blood vessel growth (irrigation) is also simulated, showing how vessels dynamically develop to supply the tumor with nutrients.
+The simulations are done using Python and Jupyter Notebooks, employing the finite difference method to solve the diffusion and proliferation equations that govern tumor growth.
+Additionally, blood vessel growth (irrigation) is modeled to simulate how vessels dynamically develop to supply nutrients to the tumor.
+These models serve as educational tools for understanding basic angiogenesis processes in a 2D framework.

+## Acknowledgments
-I did this project under the supervision and help of Professor Rui Travasso and Matilda Palmeira , I would like to thank them for their huge efforts with me to be able to complete this project in under a week, it was a part of  the Computational Biology summer school in Coimbra September-2024, it was my first python project ever, However I'm proud I was able to finish it to the end and presenting the work I hope its the start of more upcoming computational biology and maybe neuroscience projects in the future
+This project was completed under the supervision and guidance of Professor Rui Travasso and Matilda Palmeira.
+I am deeply grateful for their support and insights, which enabled me to complete this project in under a week.
+This work was part of the Computational Biology Summer School in Coimbra in September 2024, and it also marks my first Python project.
+I’m proud to present this work and look forward to exploring more projects in computational biology and neuroscience in the future.
 ---

 ## **Table of Contents**